plasma-group/pigi/packages/docs/src/spec/src/01-core/merkle-interval-tree.rst

 An algorithm for generating the tree is described below.
 All lists used are zero-indexed.

-The algorithm takes two inputs, a list of leaf nodes and hash function.
+The algorithm takes two inputs, a list of leaf nodes and a hash function.

 1. If the list of leaf nodes is empty, return an empty array.
 2. Assert that the range described by ``start`` and ``end`` of each leaf node does not intersect with the range described by any other leaf node.
-If any ranges exist, throw an error.
+If any intersecting ranges exist, throw an error.
 3. Sort the list of leaf nodes by their ``start`` value.
 4. Store the list of leaf nodes as the first layer of the tree.
 5. Generate a corresponding sorted list of `internal nodes`_ from the leaf nodes by creating an internal for each leaf node such that: